Panxatony/uptimelab-blade-cluster01/README.md

 Resolving problems that you have could take some tweaking of your YAML manifests in order to get things working, other times it could be a external factor like permissions on NFS.
 If you are unable to figure out your problem see the help section below.

-## 👉 Help

-- Make a post in this repository's GitHub [Discussions](https://github.com/onedr0p/flux-cluster-template/discussions).
-- Start a thread in the `support` or `flux-cluster-template` channel in the [k8s@home](https://discord.gg/k8s-at-home) Discord server.

 ## ❔ What's next

 The world is your cluster, have at it!

 ## 🤝 Thanks

-Big shout out to all the authors and contributors to the projects that we are using in this repository.
+Big shout out to all the authors and contributors of the [onedr0p/flux-cluster-template](https://github.com/onedr0p/flux-cluster-template) project.

-[@whazor](https://github.com/whazor) created [this website](https://nanne.dev/k8s-at-home-search/) as a creative way to search Helm Releases across GitHub.
-You may use it as a means to get ideas on how to configure an applications' Helm values.